 We now return to the motivating problem of detecting population code changes in neuronal networks.
 The data considered are neural spike trains, which record the sequence of times when a neuron fires an action potential.
 The multivariate Hawkes processes from Section~\ref{sec:multivariate_Hawkes} have been used for modeling spike train data \citep{lambert2018reconstructing,wang2020uncertainty}, and capture two appealing features for neuronal networks.
 First, the base intensities $\mu_i$ capture noisy influences on neuron $i$, resulting from either unobserved neurons or external stimuli.
 Second, the influence parameters $\alpha_{ij}$ capture the functional influence from neuron $j$ to neuron $i$ due to electrochemical dynamics.

-We are interested in detecting the change-point in the underlying population code in neural data.
+We are interested in detecting the change-point in the underlying population code from neural data.
 These are {\it abrupt} changes, as the behavior of populations of neurons respond quickly (usually in just a few ms) to changing input.
 Population codes are a distributed representation of information used widely across many neural architectures and have been most widely documented in the cortex.
 As opposed to dense representations, population codes consist of sparsely activated subsets of neurons in which the information is distributed amongst the entire subset.
 Figure~\ref{fig:popcode} illustrates this idea.
 The left plots show a plausible neuronal network topology for the population coding of seeing a cat or a dog.
 The right plots show the corresponding spike train data on the neuronal network, as one changes states from a cat to a dog.
-Identifying this population code change-point from experimental data allows scientists to better understand the role of each neuron in the network and the corresponding relationship between stimulus and response.
+Identifying this population code change-point from experimental data provides scientists a better understanding of the role of each neuron, which can be used for repairing neuronal networks.